shiftplusplus/eqnz/docs/007_not_lunar.md

 circlesize=500

+## ----fig.cap=
-## ----fig.cap="Number of earthquakes by 10 degree arcs of angle of the sun at time of earthquake"----
+##"Number of earthquakes by 10 degree arcs of angle of the sun at time of earthquake"----
 by_angle <- eqnz %>%
   group_by(eq_angle_by_10) %>% summarise(total= n()) %>%
   mutate(daynight=ifelse(eq_angle_by_10 < 180, "day", "night"))